 Day 4 - Sightseeing in Tokyo.

-After a hearty breakfast you will visit the Sumo district of Tokyo, Ryogoku.
+There are several fascinating activities on your Japan tour itinerary today and, after breakfast, you begin by visiting the Sumo district of Tokyo - Ryogoku.
 The sport of sumo wrestling has been around for over 1,500 years.
 However it was in 1909 that the first sumo stadium was built, with the 4th constructed in 1985.
 The stadium is able to seat over 10,000 spectators and hosts annual tournaments.
 It is also home to the Sumo museum, which aims to preserve the rich history of Japan's national sport.
 You will also have a chance to walk around the district passing by the Sumo stables also known as Heya, a place where the wrestlers live and train.
 If you are lucky there is also a chance that you may watch a sumo training session.
 Please note that this cannot guaranteed and if possible will be confirmed whilst you are in country.

 You next visit the Grand Meiji shrine.
 Surrounded by a forest of over 100,000 trees the shrine is a place to worship the spirits of the Emperor.
 During the New Year period, nearly 3,000,000 people visit.
 Continuing on you will head to Mitsubkoshi, the oldest department store in Tokyo, where you will have a chance to sample some of the amazing food on offer for lunch, with many choices available.